-Don't be surprised if you see a young pitcher out of Macon, Georgia, who develops a knuckleball rivaling Phil Niekro's.
-Or a third baseman from Denver, Colorado, who moves like Brooks Robinson, or a hitter from Boston, Massachusetts, who drives the ball like Harmon Killebrew.
+Don't be surprised if you see a young pitcher out of Macon, Georgia, who develops a pitch rivaling Fergie Jenkins.
+Or a third baseman from Denver, Colorado, who moves like Brooks Robinson, or a hitter from Boston, Massachusetts, who drives the ball like George Brett.

 The clinics are the only place in the world a young player can learn to take a lead from one of baseball's best base stealers and move onto the pitcher's mound for instruction from one of the most dominant left-handed hurlers in history.